How to write an effective résumé

 Why your résumé matters in today's hiring process

-Your résumé is typically your initial or only method of contact with potential employers, which is why it's crucial to make a strong first impression.
-Many employers use an Applicant Tracking System (ATS) and/or recruiting management system (RMS), which automate the process of sorting and ranking candidates based on information in their applications.
+Your résumé is typically your first or only point of contact with potential employers, which is why it's crucial to make a strong first impression.
+Many employers use an Applicant Tracking System (ATS) and/or a recruiting management system (RMS), which automate the sorting and ranking of candidates based on information in their applications.

 Résumé formatting goes a long way, too.
 An ATS will often automatically filter out poorly-formatted materials.
 Optimizing your résumé with the ATS in mind can help get your information seen by actual humans.